codio/knowledge/source/instructors/authoring/guides/author_student.rst

 Customizing IDE menu
 ********************
-To simplify the educational process for students, the top menu can be customized to remove options from students that they cannot override.
+The top menu can be customized to remove options you don't want your students to have access to.

 **Please note that only students will see this.
 Teachers previewing the assignment will not see the customization.
 If you wish to check this, the [test student](/courses/classes/#test-students) accounts can be used**

-Through a `.codio-menu` file, a teacher can specify what menu items should be hidden.
+Use a `.codio-menu` file to specify which menu items should be hidden.
 Example:

 .. code:: ini